-The Company leases its office and research facilities in Waltham and Lexington, Massachusetts under non-cancellable operating leases.
-The Lexington, Massachusetts facility lease expires in June 2023.
+The Company leased its office and research facilities in Waltham and Lexington, Massachusetts under non-cancellable operating leases.
+The Lexington, Massachusetts facility lease would have expired in June 2023.
 The Waltham, Massachusetts facility lease was extended in April 2017.
-The effective date of the extension is January 2018.
-Under the terms of the extension, the lease will expire in December 2024 with one extension term of five years.
-Terms of the agreements generally provide for an initial rent-free period and future rent escalation and provide that in addition to minimum lease rental payments, the Company is responsible for a pro-rata share of common area operating expenses.
-Rent expense under operating lease agreements amounted to approximately \$0.4 million for each of the three months ended March 31, 2019 and 2018.
+The effective date of the extension was January 2018.
+Under the terms of the extension, the lease would have expired in December 2024 with one extension term of five years.
+Terms of the agreements generally provided for an initial rent-free period and future rent escalation and provide that in addition to minimum lease rental payments, the Company was responsible for a pro-rata share of common area operating expenses.
+Rent expense under operating lease agreements amounted to approximately \$0.2 million and \$0.4 million for the three months ended June 30, 2019 and 2018, respectively, and \$0.6 million and \$0.8 million for the six months ended June 30, 2019 and 2018, respectively.
+The Company adopted ASU 2016-02 in January 2019.
+In connection with the adoption, the Company recorded right of use assets and lease liabilities of approximately \$6.6 million and \$8.3 million, respectively, as of January 1, 2019.